 Saying that, unlike novel writing you can draft a short story in a day – and that can be a very satisfying experience.

-Write a short story from scratch in five easy steps with Rachel Connor’s Flash Fiction Bootcamp plan.
+Write a short story from scratch in five easy steps with our Flash Fiction Bootcamp plan written by Rachel Connor.
 Sign up today half price through this link.